ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2014.md

 title: "Lab meetings: 2014"
 year: 2014

 Here we will post slides/discussions/papers related to recent or upcoming lab meetings.
 Subject to change, of course.

-Meetings in PAS 2464 Fridays at high noon.
+Meetings take place in PAS 2464 Fridays at high noon.

+Starting January 17, Nengo development meetings will precede lab meetings, running from 11:30am to noon.

 This year's meetings: